Istiaia: History

-Istiaia was named after the ancient town Histiaea, already mentioned by Homer in his Iliad.
+Istiaia was named after the ancient town of Histiaea, already mentioned by Homer in his Iliad.
 The old town was situated 2 km west of the present town.
 Archaeological findings from 2000 BC have been done, suggesting a settlement existed here in the Middle Helladic period.

 Near the ancient town, a new town was founded, named Xirochori.
 Its name was changed into Istiaia in 1913, after the ancient town Histiaea.